Oh my, where to start? It has always seemed a pity to me that we need to make mistakes from which to learn.

 Making a mistake didn’t matter that much to a little chap and I was soon cutting my husband’s hair and that of other people.
 This brought in a bit of extra cash.

-Unfortunately for my son, the one day moved his head while I was busy cutting, and I nipped his ear with the scissors.
+Unfortunately for my son, one day moved his head while I was busy cutting, and I nipped his ear with the scissors.

 Forever after that, he sat very still.
 (I felt terribly guilty).

-It is a good idea when you go the hairdresser to watch carefully what she or he is doing, and then you can try that out on your own hair or that of your long-suffering child or spouse.
+It is a good idea when you go to the hairdresser to watch carefully what she or he is doing, and then you can try that out on your own hair or that of your long-suffering child or spouse.

 Between haircuts, at the salon, I regularly cut my own hair when it is at the stage that I cannot bear it anymore.
 I just strip off, in the bathroom, position a mirror so that I can see the back of my head, and off I go.

-If things don’t work out so well, not a problem, after all, it will grow again, so what is the worst that can happen.
+If things don’t work out so well, not a problem, after all, it will grow again, so what is the worst that can happen?
 I will just look a bit odd for a while, I guess.

 Four children later gave her plenty of experience in cooking and baking.